striblab/documentation/Schools/README_testscores.txt

 The files come as tab-delimited, with one for reading, one for math and one for science (which we didn't use this year).
 There are multiple rows of data for each school, each district, and then county-level and state-level results, too.

-Data for 2012-13, 2013-14, 2014-15 and 2015-16 are stored in sandbox2 on the stsqlnewsusr server.
-They are in one table called "schools_MCA";
+Data for 2012-13, 2013-14, 2014-15 and 2015-16 are stored on Amazon server in the schools database.
+Table is called "MCA"

-there are tables that I created, called schools_schoollist and schools_districtlist, that are lookup tables with one record for each school (or district);
+there are tables that I created, called schoollist and districtlist, that are lookup tables with one record for each school (or district);

 this is where I've added some additional info that we find useful, such as whether the school/district is in the 7-county metro and things like that; Each year those tables need to be updated to add new schools/district.
 Would also be useful going forward to flag any schools/districts that are in those lists that are no longer operating.

-On the virtual server, stncar, I have a "Schools" Directory where I've saved the import specs for bringing in the test score files and the "special enrollment" population files that MDE puts out each year (these files have the number of kids on free-reduced lunch) There is also a "field descriptions" file from MDE for the test score data.

-Next year:
-Before the new data arrives, be sure to get updated files on special population enrollment from MDE and import those to the "schools_specialenroll" table on stsqlnewsusr in sandbox2.
+Before the new data arrives, be sure to get updated files on special population enrollment from MDE and import those to the "specialenroll" table
 You can also use this to figure out which schools/districts need to be added to the schoollist and districtlist tables.
 Also check to for any name changes.

-Look at the saved queries in "queries for test score analysis.sql" (on stncar) to see if they will be sufficient for the schools reporters.
+Look at the saved queries in "queries for test score analysis.sql" to see if they will be sufficient for the schools reporters.
 Most of the queries in there are meant to generate data that reporters can use for their story.
 Adjust as needed.

 Go back into the code and create a uniqueID for all records made up of:   schoolID+"-"+datayear+"-"+subject.

 When new MCA data arrives:
-* Use the Visual Studio import solution to put the math and reading files into schools_MCA table.
+* Import the new data
 * Use the saved queries in "queries for test score analysis.sql" (on stncar) to run some update queries (populating schoolID is crucial first step) and pull out whatever data the reporters need for their analysis.
 * At the bottom of those queries is the code for pulling out data for the data visualization.
 This assumes that the data viz will run off the same fields as we did for 15-16.